gauravtendolkar/gauravtendolkar.github.io/docs/_posts/2024-05-27-Optimising-the-Training-Loop.markdown

 3. Gradient checkpointing
 4. Asynchronous I/O

-Profiling tools will be used to find bugs and the right hyperparameters for such optimisations.
+Profiling tools should be used to find bugs and the right hyperparameters for such optimisations.

 ## Use a Compiler!